SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | Imager | Deactivated (degraded) |
 | S&R | Defective |

 Annotation: The scan mechanism is failing.
 EWS-G1 was deactivated and replaced with EWS-G2 (GOES-15).
+It is currently drifting west.

 ### GOES-14 [[Norad 35491](https://celestrak.org/NORAD/elements/gp.php?CATNR=35491)]